nuriel77/iri-playbook/docs/installation.rst

 Please make sure you configure some options as shown above into the variable override file.

 To configure multiple hosts you need to set their IP addresses or hostnames (hostnames must resolve to their respective IP).
-For the node from which you are going to run the playbook, you can just keep the line beginning with ``localhost``.
+For the node from which you are going to run the playbook, you will have to remove the line begining with ``localhost`` and use the node's hostname or IP address.
+In addition, you **must** specify the variable ``ip=ip-address-here`` next to the hostname or IP of the node.
+This is used in the playbook to configure firewall access between the nodes.

 Edit the file ``inventory`` or create a new inventory file e.g. ``inventory-multi`` (you will have to point ansible-playbook to the correct file once you run the playbook using the ``-i filename``).

 Here's an example of how we would list four hosts, using hostname and/or IP::

   [fullnode]
-  localhost        ansible_connection=local
-  iota01.tangle.io ansible_user=john
+  iota01.tangle.io ansible_user=john ip=10.20.30.40
-  iota02.tangle.io ansible_user=root
+  iota02.tangle.io ansible_user=root ip=10.30.40.50
-  10.20.30.40      ansible_ssh_port=9922
+  10.20.30.40      ansible_ssh_port=9922 ip=10.20.30.40

   [fullnode:vars]
   # Only add this line for Ubuntu and Debian